SiGiL-Cpp/CppCraft/pages/06-expressions.md

   evaluation is guaranteed.
 ````

-This only happens because the expression uses in multiple places a value it
+This only happens because the expression uses a value it mutates in multiple
-mutates.
+places.

 ````principle
 - If a value appears multiple times in an expression, it should not be mutated.